AvnishGameDev/ImGuiBorderlessWindow/README.md

 # ImGuiBorderlessWindow
 ImGui Borderless Window made by AvnishGameDev.
-Works on Windows and MacOS.
+Works on Windows, MacOS, and Linux.
 Based on [Dear ImGui](https://github.com/ocornut/imgui).

 ImGuiBorderlessWindow provides a easy ready-to-use template for a Borderless Windowed App, packed with multiple Themes, Fonts and easy Asset loading.